 Staff's Response: There will continue to be sufficient space for public access after construction of the approved fence.
-This comment pre-supposes that no actions will be taken to address bluff erosion in the future.
-This seems unlikely, in that failure to take any action to prevent bluff erosion will jeopardize access into not only Mr. Westerfield's property, but also the appellant's property as well.
+The revised location of the fence does not consume space that is needed or suitable for public access.
+In addition, this comment pre-supposes that no actions will be taken to address bluff erosion in the future.
+This seems unlikely, in that failure to take any action to prevent bluff erosion will jeopardize access into not only Mr. Westerfield's property, but also the appellants' property as well.
 Additionally, there are adjacent public improvements that would be negatively impacted, including a sewage pumping station located on the south side of Seventh Street, approximately 30 feet east of the bluff edge.